AlexOakland1/csi4999-project/readme.md

-##Tenative Project Name: FamPlan
+#  Tenative Project Name: FamPlan

-Currently, only basic HTML has been implemented.
+Currently, only basic HTML and CSS has been implemented with no backend in place to demonstrate responsive design.